A 2025 Guide to Teaching English in China

 Despite some known advantages, there are some drawbacks you should know about before diving deep into it.

-This article reflects the view that I’ve heard and read stories from those who worked as ESL teachers in China.
+This article reflects the view I’ve heard and read stories from those who worked as ESL teachers in China.

 Let’s find out the shortcomings.